 A minor stumble, a major tumble, and a saving Sagres that wasn’t to be

-The minor stumble
+The minor stumble.

 A combination of linguistic misunderstanding and my absentmindedness prompted an odd start to the day.
 Without its own parking, the hotel in Cascais has an arrangement allowing guests to park in the lot owned by the adjacent marina.
-The hotel issues a magnetic stiped card that guests can use for access and egress but, like any gate controlled lot, a similar card is issued at the gate when you first enter.
+The hotel issues a magnetic striped card that guests can use for access and egress but, like any gate controlled lot, a similar card is issued at the gate when you first enter.
 I thought the hotel would simply charge my credit card the lot’s daily rate.
 This wasn’t the case.
 Apparently, I didn’t grasp the clerk’s explanation that I’d need to use both cards to exit the lot for the rate to be calculated.
 That’s the linguistic misunderstanding.

 The absentminded element arose at checkout when the clerk asked me for the card they’d issued the previous day.
 I didn’t have it and, after a search of my person and my room failed to turn it up, concluded that I’d thrown it away.
 This prompted a series of machinations involving both hotel and parking security to allow my exit.
 As it turned out, I’d simply left the card in the car and had I gone to the car first, we could have avoided all the hubbub.
 Since it all worked out in the end, I considered it a minor stumble.

-Districts, municipalities, cities, and a nearly unnecessary detour
+Districts, municipalities, cities, and a nearly unnecessary detour.

 I need to provide you a quick look at Portugal’s system of political organization because of another misunderstanding on my part: The country has 18 districts on the mainland and two autonomous regions (Madeira and Azores) off it.
 These 18 districts are further divided into municipalities.
 Viseu in the north central part of the country has the most municipalities with 24 and Viana do Castelo in the extreme northwest the fewest with 10.
 According to Wikipedia, municipalities